Helicity Constraints To Soft Factor Of All Spin: Discussion

 \section{Discussion}

-The main goal of this work is to uncover the non-perturbative constraints for soft operators.
-In the second section, we showed that such constraints is given by the commutation relations between the soft operator and the helicity operators \eqref{commutation_0}.
-Using spinor helicity representation, helicity operators are reduced to homogeneous dilatation operators that act on spinor variables and they guarantee that the soft operator carries only the representation of the Wigner's little group associated to the soft particle.
+The main goal of this work is to develop universal constraints for soft operator.
+We showed in the second section that such constraints is a direct manifestation of the Wigner's little group and it appears to be the commutation relations between the soft operator and the helicity operators \eqref{commutation_0}.
+Using spinor helicity representation, the helicity operators are reduced into differential operators, and each constraint guarantees that the soft operator carries only the representation of the Wigner's little group associated to the soft particle.

-In the third section, we showed that such constraints are represented by a set of partial differential equations with spinor variables.
-The resolution of the equations leads to an analytic expression of the soft factor parametrized by the helicity $h_r$ of the soft particle and the separation parameter $s$.
-The high-energy boundary condition constrained the parameter $s$ to satisfy the inequality relations \eqref{h_s} that leads to the interpretation of $s$ to be the spin of the soft particle.
-However the low-energy boundary condition constrained that $s$ has to be integers, bosonic spins.
-This means single particle factorization only possible for bosonic particles, i.e. the single soft fermion can not be attached any amplitudes and for $s=\sfrac{1}{2}$ we should have

-Regardless the physical constants, the analytic expression of the Weinberg soft factor derived from our formula \eqref{formula_0} is summarized in Table \ref{table_0} for the spin $s=\{0,1,2\}$.
-These results show that the helicity constraints \eqref{commutation_0} can fully fix the kinematics of soft factors sincethey reproduce the results for scalars, photons and gravitons, see \cite{Weinberg:1965nx, Marotta:2019cip,Ozeren:2005mp}, up to some constant factor $g_st^r_{ij}$.
-Following the success to reproduce the soft factor of all spin, it is interesting to see how much of the sub-leading soft operators $S^{(l)}$ could also be fixed by the constraints.
+In the second part, we showed that for Weinberg's soft factor the constraints can be represented as a set of partial differential equations.
+The resolution of such equations leads to an analytic expression of the soft factor parametrized with the helicity $h_r$ of the soft particle and the separation parameter $s$.
+From the high-energy boundary condition, the parameter $s$ is constrained with the relation \eqref{h_s} that leads to the spin interpretation of $s$.
+However the low-energy boundary condition constrained that $s$ has to be integers, which is the same as saying that single particle factorization is only possible for bosonic particles, i.e. $s=\{0,1,2,\ldots\}$.
+Regardless the physical constants, the analytic expression of the Weinberg's soft factor derived from the formula \eqref{formula_0} is verified in \eqref{s_0}, \eqref{s_1} and \eqref{s_2} respectively for spin $0,1,$ an $2$.
+These results show that the Wigner's helicity constraints can fully fix the kinematic of soft factors and can reproduce the soft factors for scalars, photons and gravitons, see \cite{Weinberg:1965nx, Marotta:2019cip,Ozeren:2005mp}, up to some constant factor $g_st^r_{ij}$.